Frequently Asked Questions (FAQ)

 Can you transport ventilated patients?

-Can you transport neonates/premature babies?
+Can you transport neonates or premature babies?

 Yes.
-With NICU incubators and neonatal-qualified teams.
+We have two NICU incubators and neonatally qualified teams.

 Can you transport patients with dementia?